jecklgamis/gatling-scala-example/README.md

 mvn test -Pperf-test -DsimulationClass=gatling.test.example.simulation.SomeOtherSimulation
 ```

-The plugin can be configured all the simulations by setting the configuration property `runMultipleSimulations` to `true`.
+The plugin can be configured to run all the simulations by setting the configuration property `runMultipleSimulations`
+to `true`.